alekseivillegas/motopress/readme.txt

 By using MotoPress Wordpress plugin you are able to:

+- easily create, change and duplicate website's pages;

+- remove template pages with ease;

+- fully change the layout's structure;

+- display and hide website’s blocks on different devices;

-- quickly manage content right on your Wordpress site;
+- quickly manage content right on your WordPress site;

 - change, move and add content blocks only with few clicks;

 - edit blocks with website's data and view the changes at once;

 - manage media with ease;

 - edit new widgets, posts and pages;

-- make your website responsive and adaptive.
+- make your website responsive and adaptive;

 For more information visit [MotoPress](http://www.getmotopress.com)

 == Installation ==

-As MotoPress plugin follows GPL and all WordPress guidelines it is absolutely free, the only requirement to install the plugin is that your Wordpress theme should be made specially for MotoPress.
-Look at the [Documentation](http://www.getmotopress.com/documentation) how to change the default WP to MotoPress theme quickly and easily or just check out tailored MotoPress website templates made specifically to be used with the plugin
+As MotoPress plugin follows GPL and all WordPress guidelines it is absolutely free, the only requirement to install the plugin is that your WordPress theme should be made specially for MotoPress.
+Look at the [Documentation](http://www.getmotopress.com/documentation) how to change the default WP to MotoPress theme.

 Install

 1. Upload the MotoPress plugin to the /wp-content/plugins/ directory.
-2. Activate the plugin through the 'Plugins' menu in Wordpress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 You'll find 'MotoPress' in your Wordpress admin panel.